Mister Rogers Had a Simple Set of Rules for Talking to Children

 Rogers brought this level of care and attention not just to granular details and phrasings, but the bigger messages his show would send.
 Hedda Sharapan, one of the staff members at Fred Rogers’s production company, Family Communications, Inc., recalls Rogers once halted taping of a show when a cast member told the puppet Henrietta Pussycat not to cry; he interrupted shooting to make it clear that his show would never suggest to children that they not cry.

 In working on the show, Rogers interacted extensively with academic researchers.
-Daniel R. Anderson, a psychologist formerly at the University of Massachusetts who worked as an advisor for the show, remembered a speaking trip to Germany at which some members of an academic audience raised questions about Rogers’s direct approach on television.
+Daniel R. Anderson, a psychologist formerly at the University of Massachusetts who worked as an adviser for the show, remembered a speaking trip to Germany during which some members of an academic audience raised questions about Rogers’s direct approach on television.
 They were concerned that it could lead to false expectations from children of personal support from a televised figure.
 Anderson was impressed with the depth of Rogers’s reaction, and with the fact that he went back to production carefully screening scripts for any hint of language that could confuse children in that way.

 In fact, Freddish and Rogers’s philosophy of child development is actually derived from some of the leading 20th-century scholars of the subject.
-In the 1950s, Rogers, already well known for a previous children’s TV program, was pursuing a graduate degree at The Pittsburgh Theological Seminary when a teacher there recommended he also study under the child-development expert Margaret McFarland at the University of Pittsburgh.
+In the 1950s, Rogers, already well known for a previous children’s TV program, was pursuing a graduate degree at Pittsburgh Theological Seminary when a teacher there recommended he also study under the child-development expert Margaret McFarland at the University of Pittsburgh.
 There he was exposed to the theories of legendary faculty, including McFarland, Benjamin Spock, Erik Erikson, and T. Berry Brazelton.
 Rogers learned the highest standards in this emerging academic field, and he applied them to his program for almost half a century.

 This article is adapted from Maxwell King’s forthcoming book, The Good Neighbor: The Life and Work of Fred Rogers.